codefresh-io/onprem/multiple-builders.md

 check that all new builders are registered by visiting `AdminManagement-->Nodes`

-example yamls of an additional builder can be found in examples dir.
+example yamls of an additional builder can be found in scale-builders dir.